Chalceus spilogyros: Taxonomy

 Chalceus spilogyros is a modern addition to the genus Chalceus, named by Angela M. Zanata and Mônica Toledo-Piza in 2004. the same redescription of Chalceus also resulted in the recognition of C. spilogyros' congeners C. epakros and C. guaporensis.
 While C. epakros and C. guaporensis form a clade of their own, C. spilogyros shares a clade with the other two recognized species in the genus - the pinktail chalceus, C. macrolepidotus, and the tucan fish or yellowfin chalceus, C. erythrurus.
 C. macrolepidotus is the type species of the genus.

 Habitat

 Chalceus spilogyros lives in rivers spanning northern South America, like the other Chalceus species.
 It largely inhabits the Trompetas, Tapajós, and Madeira rivers, occurring in the lower drainages of the latter two.
 This puts it as an inhabitant of inland wetland areas.
 C. guaporensis is also known to occur in the Madeira river.

 As of 2022, C. spilogyros is considered a species of least concern by the International Union for the Conservation of Nature (IUCN).

 Diet and behavior

 Chalceus spilogyros' diet and behavior have not been the subject of intensive study on their own.
 Other members of the genus have been observed to largely be insectivores, taking occasional plant material as well.
-The study of behavior is much the same; the pinktail and yellowfin chalceuses in particular have been observed to be active, fast-moving, and somewhat skittish.
+The study of behavior is much the same; the pinktail and yellowfin chalceus in particular have been observed to be active, fast-moving, and somewhat skittish.